 The chances are, if your partner found out that you weren’t happy because you were always putting them first, they’d be devastated.
 [Read: How to recognize a martyr complex and stop the self-inflicted suffering]

-You can answer ‘yes’ to ‘am I clingy’ if you’re always checking Instagram, Facebook, or Twitter of your partner and reading into every little thing that you see.
+You can answer ‘yes’ to ‘am I clingy?’ if you’re always checking your partner’s Instagram, Facebook, or Twitter profile and reading into every little thing that you see.
 [Read: Dangers of social media – Why it makes you feel really insecure]

 Do you feel like you can’t really relax?
 Perhaps you’re always nervous or on edge?
-That’s a sign of being clingy too.
-You’re always expecting the worst to happen and that’s forcing you to act out of character, or in character if clinginess is a part of it.
+That’s also a sign of being too clingy.
+You’re always expecting the worst to happen, and that’s forcing you to act out of character (or in character if clinginess is a part of it).

 Clinging on too tightly to your partner is not going to make them stick around.
 We don’t want to say this, but the truth is that if they’re going to cheat, they’ll do it anyway.
 You holding on to them so tightly is not going to stop them.

 If anything, you’ll push them further away and closer toward the possibility.
 But, how do you know that your partner is going to do anything bad at all?
 You’re creating a self-fulfilling prophecy in so many ways.
 [Read: How to get rid of nervousness and calm your mind wherever you are]